Administering TASC Test

 Step 6: For paper-based tests, check answer documents to ensure that they adhere to the following:

-• Take care to ensure that the following key fields on the answer booklet are complete:
+- The following key fields on the answer booklet should be complete:

 - Examinee ID